 - Thyroid disease

 - Gynecological cysts or tumors

-There are a variety of risk factors that can occur during pregnancy that can lead to a premature or complicated delivery:
+There are also a variety of risk factors that can happen during pregnancy that could lead to a premature or complicated delivery:

 - Amniotic fluid imbalance

 - Maternal age younger than 17 or over 35